Global Institutions, Local Impact:

 What are the roles and responsibilities of the engaged university in solving global challenges?

-The next Talloires Network Leaders Conference (TNLC2021) will take place at Tufts University and Harvard University on 30 September – 3 October 2021.
-Tufts University’s Tisch College of Civic Life and Harvard Kennedy School’s Institute of Politics will jointly host TNLC2021, a global gathering of universities focused on civic engagement and leadership.
-The Talloires Network is an international association of over 400 institutions in 78 countries committed to strengthening the civic roles and social responsibilities of higher education.
-This influential gathering of higher education leaders from all regions of the world will chart the next stage of the growing university civic engagement movement.
+Tufts University’s Tisch College of Civic Life and the Institute of Politics at Harvard Kennedy School were proud to jointly host TNLC2021, a global gathering of universities focused on civic engagement and leadership.
+The Talloires Network is an international association of over 424 institutions in 84 countries committed to strengthening the civic roles and social responsibilities of higher education.
+This influential gathering of higher education leaders from all regions of the world has charted the next stage of the growing university civic engagement movement.

-Together we will also explore four vital sub-themes and build support around these opportunities:
+Together, we explored four vital sub-themes and build support around these opportunities:

 Classifications, Frameworks, and Transformative Communities of Practice for Engaged Universities: How are universities collaborating to build shared frameworks for institutionalizing, classifying and assessing university-community engagement that center communities?
 TN members and conference participants will share experiences of institutionalizing and assessing community engagement.
 Participants will reflect on existing communities of practice and share lessons learned and good practices from different regions in the world.
 Session participants will also discuss the tensions between comprehensive assessment-based frameworks and metric driven rankings.
 Particular consideration will be given to varied national and local contexts and colonial histories.